 The polymers section of the web page has been divided into specific areas where I have had first hand experience.

 My polymer lecture notes were given in the 1990s and so they appear rather basic compared to more modern presentations.
 Also at the time I used the notes as a basis to the course and filled in certain sections and areas on the overhead projector as I went along.
 So, in some cases you will need to be able to read between the lines!

-Finally there is a presentation on “Five brilliant Polymer Scientist.”
-I gave this presentation to I suspect a bewildered set of students at an Engineering School in Nantes.
+Finally there is a presentation on Five brilliant scientists.I gave this presentation in 2011 to I suspect a bewildered set of undergraduate students at an Engineering School in Nantes.
 Individuals are at the heart of science and innovation and in my opinion it is important to recognise the contributions that they have made!
 I have revisited this presentation in 2021 and added a few additional points (in red) including a summary conclusion.